mysqljs/mysql/Readme.md

 Tells the query to stop emitting 'field', 'row', 'end' and 'error' events until query.resume() is called.

+Beware that when multiple queries are sent through the same client connection, these queries are executed one after the other.
+As long as a query is paused, subsequent queries using the same client won't be executed.

 ### query.resume()

 Make the query emit events again after it has been paused with query.pause().